Our Guide to Types of Rice: Varieties, Uses & Cooking Tips

 Rice Characteristics

 Thousands of years of domestication and cultivation have led to the creation of several different types of rice.
-Rice is constantly evolving to meet evolving taste preferences, improve crop quality as well as productivity.
+Rice is constantly evolving to meet evolving taste preferences.
+It is also changing to improve overall crop quality and yield.

 Several key rice characteristics help us distinguish between different rice varieties.